-- Fill in all available fields (X, b, and a) manually.
-This method is useful if you want to configure the table on your own.
+- Fill in all available fields (X, b, and a).
+Use this method to get the calculation table under your complete control.

-- Fill in only the X and b values, and a set as zero.
-This method is useful if you want to convert an analog signal to a digital one.
+- Fill in only X and b values, and a set as zero.
+This method is convenient if you need to convert an analogue signal to a digital one.

-- Fill in only the X and a values.
+- Fill in only X and a values.
 In this case, b is calculated automatically.
-This method is useful if you want to get a curve knowing the angles, but without recalculating the Y offset.
+This method is convenient if you need to get a curve knowing the angles, but without recalculating the Y offset.

 Example 1: Temperature sensor

 As an example, let us create a calculation table for the temperature sensor.
 Suppose that the data is coming in complement code, i. e. the positive values are from 0 to 127, and negative from 128 (which corresponds to -128 degrees) to 255 (which corresponds to -1 degree).